-In a major metro city, buying a Grande Frappuccino at Starbucks five days a week will set you back about $1,315 per year.
-But back at home, it costs as little as 27 cents to brew a cup of coffee yourself — that’s an annual saving of $1,245.
+In a major metro city, buying a grande Frappuccino at Starbucks five days a week will set you back around $1,500 per year.
+But back at home, it costs as little as 27 cents to brew a cup of coffee yourself — that’s an annual saving of more than $1,400.

 Rethinking your Frappuccino yet?

 So you’ve got a buddy who runs marathons, climbs mountains and made $1 million before she turned 30.
 The first thing she’d tell you is that you need a clear goal to accomplish anything and properly manage your money.